 Hibernate also closes down the computer to standby power state, but the active system state is stored to – the swap partition of – the harddisk.
 For that reason hibernate is also called ‘suspend to disk’.
 On reactivating (the ’thaw’ thingy) and login you will be back exactly where you left without having to go through the whole system start procedure.
 Reactivating may happen by opening the laptop lid, pressing the on/off button, or touching the keyboard and moving the mouse.

 Suspend closes down all subsystems, but keeps memory alive, so the active system state can be kept in RAM.
 Consequently the precise name is ‘suspend to RAM’ – aka ‘sleep’ by those coming from the remote shores of Mac or Windows.
 On resume the system will be quickly reactivated from what was saved to RAM, and in a wink you are back right where you left.
 If you wish so you can require a login password on resume.
-Minor disadvantage: if for some reason the power is cut off, or the laptop’s battery runs empty, you will lose your saved machine state and need a full restart.
+Minor disadvantage: if for some reason the power is cut off, or the laptop’s battery runs empty, you will lose your saved machine state, including open documents or active files, and need a full restart.

 From the commandline

 Now you may wish to use commandline commands to suspend or hibernate, eg. to create a keyboard shortcut for these actions.
 The exact commands depend on your desktop manager and even its version.
-Below I give the commands for Ubuntu based systems running KDE (eg. Kubuntu or LinuxMint) to suspend and lock the screen.
+Below I give the commands to lock and suspend Ubuntu based systems running KDE (eg. Kubuntu or LinuxMint).

-Possibly you will have to install a few extras.
+Possibly you will need to install a few extras.
 Just test the command in a terminal and you will be told.

 Up to Ubuntu 14.04 the screen can be locked by using qdbus, and suspended through dbus.
-The full command is:
+The full command is rather hard to find out for yourself, but it reads:

 qdbus org.freedesktop.ScreenSaver /ScreenSaver Lock && dbus-send --system --print-reply --dest="org.freedesktop.UPower" /org/freedesktop/UPower org.freedesktop.UPower.Suspend

-To hibernate replace ‘Suspend’ at the end of the command by ‘Hibernate’ (mind the capitals).
+To hibernate replace ‘Suspend’ at the end of the command by ‘Hibernate’ (minding the capitals).

 If you only want to lock the screen, without suspending, you might use i3lock, but this does not present a neat login dialog on resume, so it works a bit clumsy.